-Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
+Writer’s Workshop is a writing program for your whole family, from emergent writers right up to Mom and Dad.
 This is a sample exercise about descriptive writing and adding details.
-Try it with all your kids.
+Try it with your kids.

 This Writer’s Workshop exercise is from Writer’s Workshop Descriptions and Instructions.
 In Descriptions and Instructions, you’ll learn how to use vivid language and precise word choice.
 You’ll play with words, learn literary devices, and create varied and interesting descriptions and precise instructions.
-You’ll begin to think of writing as an art form and you are the artist who crafts the words.
+You’ll begin to think of writing as an art form and yourself as an artist who crafts the words.
 Your whole family will work together and help each other become stronger writers.
 Join us for a family-style writing program in Writer’s Workshop.

 Descriptive writing doesn’t always come naturally, but it’s a skill you can learn, step by step.
 Adding details to writing is a simple step that can drastically improve the quality of the writing.

 The cat was soft.